Gold climbs as traders position for Powell's speech

 PHOTO

-Gold prices rose on Friday as investors positioned themselves for Federal Reserve Chair Jerome Powell's speech that could shed light on a potential U.S. September interest rate cut, but were still set for a weekly loss.
+Gold prices gained on Friday as investors positioned themselves for Federal Reserve Chair Jerome Powell's speech that could shed more light on a potential U.S. September interest rate cut.

 Bullion fell more than 1% in the previous session, setting it on course for a 0.3% weekly decline, pressured by a rebound in the dollar and higher Treasury yields.